matthewc100/chatgpt/Transcript Processing/instructions/TranscriptFormatter_Instructions_Updated.md

 1. **Remove all timestamps and numeric sequence markers.**

-2. **Group all spoken text by speaker**, aggregating consecutive speech into one paragraph:
+2. **Group spoken text by speaker turn**, not by speaker overall:
+   - A **speaker turn** is one uninterrupted segment by a single speaker, until another speaker begins speaking.
+   - If a speaker talks in multiple consecutive blocks (e.g., over multiple VTT lines), aggregate those into one paragraph.
+   - **Do not group all speech from a speaker across the transcript** — only combine lines if they are part of the same contiguous turn.
    - Use `**bold**` for speaker names in **Markdown** and **plain text** outputs.
    - In **Word (.docx)** output, bold the speaker’s name using formatting (not asterisks).

 3. **Format for readability**:
    - One paragraph per speaker change.
    - No inline timestamps or repeated speaker labels.